Home 305-447-7022

 Overflow Call Handling Adjustments

-If you use Easybee to manage overflow calls—those that come in when your line is busy or unanswered—disabling forwarding will stop those calls from reaching our receptionists.
+If you forward overflow calls—those that arrive when your line is busy or goes unanswered—to an answering service, disabling forwarding will stop those calls from reaching them.
 Overflow forwarding is often set up with conditional codes like *61*, *62*, or *67*.

 When you deactivate these codes (as shown above), overflow management will pause.
 This could result in missed calls or voicemail messages if your line is unavailable.
 Consider keeping conditional forwarding active for busy or no-answer situations, especially during peak hours.

-To resume overflow forwarding later, simply re-enter the appropriate conditional code with your Easybee number.
+To resume overflow forwarding later, simply re-enter the appropriate conditional code with your answering service number.

 After-Hours Support Implications

-Many businesses use call forwarding to route after-hours calls to Easybee receptionists so no opportunity is lost.
+Many businesses use call forwarding to route after-hours calls to a live answering service so no opportunity is lost.
 If you’re turning off forwarding altogether, keep in mind that your business line will now ring or go unanswered after hours unless someone is available.

 If your after-hours support strategy involves forwarding at the end of each business day, consider using a scheduled routine (set alarms/reminders) or enable/disable it manually as needed.